Trayshar/Hephaestus-LineageOS/README.md

-# Custom Build script to compile LineageOS 20.0 with MicroG for Motorola Moto One Vision (codename "kane")
+# Custom Build script to compile LineageOS 20.0 with MicroG

 ## Usage
 Just execute `run-container.sh configuration.sh`.
 You can configure it by editing the `configuration.sh` file.